dottjt/plastic/other/unused/06-therapy-unused.md

 "I just feel bad about everything, you know?
 I feel guilty for the absolute hate I feel towards my mother, like that makes me a bad son.
 I feel cheated for being dumped.
 I just want something to workout for once in my life, but it just doesn't ever feel possible."
 Maybe she could help me afterall.

 honorary process of trust and deliberation

+In actual fact, my dream was to become a writer.
+I'm not quite sure when the obsession began, but it was an all-consuming affair with my imagination.
+An innocent ploy for self-discovery, held in sanctuary by

+Should I just buy the kool-aid and just pursue mindless pleasures instead?

+"So would say that you view success as a list of objectives to complete, that you conflate with how you feel?"

+"What about being feeling itself?
+What value do you place on say, happiness?"

+"So what should I do then?"

+"I wouldn't go to that extreme."